security-summer-school/template-public/README.md

 An activity folder consists of:

-* `public/`: support file for the activity: binary files, helper scripts, packet captures etc.
+* `public/`: support files for the activity: binary files, helper scripts, packet captures etc.
 * `sol/`: the reference solution of the activity.
   Tutorial activities feature a `README.md` file in the solution folder, with a detailing of the solution.